vishakhabamel/project1/README.md

 NOTE: The code is made on jupyter notebook and can be run in blocks.

--> The code has both test data output and has functionality to make POS tags for a given Sentence
-#can be inserted in code at a dedicated location
+-> The code has both test data output and has functionality to make POS tags for a given sentence <can be inserted in code at a dedicated location>

 Thankyou